mattkimber/cargopositor/README.md

 of the object to be subtracted.
 If they are not wanted, perform a `produce_empty` on the result.

+#### clip

+Clip is similar to remove, but instead *keeps* voxels where the input's voxels are the mask colour (255).

+As with `remove` the input will not be scaled - if it is smaller or larger than the source object, voxels will be removed starting from the (0,0,0) co-ordinate of both objects until the boundaries of the smaller are reached.

+Mask voxels will be preserved in this operation, if they are part of the object to be subtracted.
+If they are not wanted, perform a `produce_empty` on the result.

 #### Ignore Mask

 Sometimes you just want to combine two objects without using a mask.